ckot/mediapipe-playground/README.md

 # mediapipe-playground

-gradio app to play around with mediapipe computer vision stuff
+gradio app to play around with mediapipe vision APIs